Affine cones over smooth cubic surfaces: Cubic surfaces

-If the divisor $H$ has a tacnode at the point $Q$, then it consists of the exceptional divisor $E$ and another $-1$-curve $L$ meeting $E$ tangentially at $Q$.
-Then the divisor $f(H)$ is an effective anticanonical divisor on $S$ such that it has a cusp at the point $P$ and it is distinct from the divisor $T_P$.
+If the divisor $H$ has a tacnode at $Q$, then it consists of the exceptional divisor $E$ and another $(-1)$-curve $L$ meeting $E$ tangentially at $Q$.
+Then the divisor $f(H)$ is an effective anticanonical divisor on $S$ such that it has a cusp at $P$ and it is distinct from the divisor $T_P$.
 This is impossible.

 If the divisor $H$ has a cusp at the point $Q$, then it must be irreducible.
-However, it is impossible since $H$ is singular at the point $Q$ and $E\cdot H=1$. \end{proof}
+However, it is impossible since $H$ is singular at $Q$ and $E\cdot H=1$. \end{proof}

-\begin{lemma} Suppose that the tangent hyperplane section $T_{P}$ consists of three lines one of which does not pass through the point $P$.
-Then the log pair $(S,D)$ is log canonical at $P$. \end{lemma}
+\begin{lemma} Suppose that the tangent hyperplane section $T_{P}$ consists of three lines one of which does not pass through the point~$P$.
+Then the log pair $(S,D)$ is log canonical at~$P$. \end{lemma}

 \begin{proof} The proof of this lemma is the central and the most beautiful part of the proof of Theorem~\ref{theorem:technical}.
-Since the proof is a bit lengthy, we present the proof in a separate section.
+Since it is a bit lengthy, it will be presented in a separate section.
 See Section~\ref{sec:three-lines}. \end{proof}

 \begin{lemma} Suppose that the tangent hyperplane section $T_P$ consists of a line and a conic intersecting transversally.
 Then the log pair $(S,D)$ is log canonical at the point $P$. \end{lemma}